benPesso/flutter_cupertino_will_pop_scope/README.md

 }
 ```

 > :warning: When using Flutter's `WillPopScope` widget, the `onWillPop` must be set conditionally.
-Otherwise, the "swipe to go back" gesture may not work properly.
+Otherwise, the "swipe to go back" gesture will be cancelled.
 In the example above, this is achieved by using `_hasChanges` as the condition.